Table of Contents

 Overview:

-Aachen in Germany is a small, quiet student city recognized for its engineering and technology focus.
-Due to its excellent learning environment, many international students live there.
-This city is near Belgium and the Netherlands.
+The German student city of Aachen is tiny and peaceful, known for engineering and technology.
+Due to its great studying atmosphere, many international students live there.
+This city borders Belgium and the Netherlands.

 Cost of Living: